QuentinSav/probabilistic-stimulation-maps/README.md

 | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/219c985c-195a-48b9-a897-4189ea0486d1"  width="80%" height="80%"> | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/9ed556ce-47b2-4b9d-9338-4195c4d3d7d6"  width="80%" height="80%"> | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/4995ba85-0c42-4794-bd49-b8e6d91a4abc"  width="80%" height="80%"> |
 |:---:|:---:|:---:|
 |Sagital slice (x = 12mm)|Coronal slice (y = −15mm)|Axial slice (z = −8mm)|

+The images above show the heatmap of the regression coefficients in the subthalamic nucleus (in orange) region.

+# Discussion
+Sweet spot mapping method are very dependent on the dataset and all groups seem to have a sweet spot generation method adapted to their own dataset.
+The proposed approach for probabilistic stimulation mapping may be a more complex and less interpretable approach than the previous approach with sweet spot, but provides better estimation of the clinical outcome and is not computationally more expensive.